joyboseroy/darshana-graph/README.md

 **Dataset on HuggingFace**: [joyboseroy/darshana-graph](https://huggingface.co/datasets/joyboseroy/darshana-graph)

+**Original dataset paper:** Darshana Graph: A Parallel Commentary Corpus for Comparative Indian Philosophy, with Stylometric and Exploratory Graph Analyses — arXiv:2606.18222

 **Analysis and extensions**: The [darshana-temporal-analysis](https://github.com/joyboseroy/darshana-temporal-analysis) repository builds on this graph with temporal attribution analysis, structural homology experiments, diachronic sense disambiguation, and graph expansion to 45,155 edges with Mahayana and Theravada sources.
-Paper: arXiv:2026.XXXXX.
+Paper: arXiv:2606.29070.

 **Debate simulator tool**: [vada-simulator](https://github.com/joyboseroy/vada-simulator) — a citation-grounded multi-agent debate engine built on this graph, where agents representing different schools can only cite real graph edges, with fabricated or borrowed citations programmatically rejected.